Liouville polarizations and the rigidity of their Lagrangian skeleta in dimension $4$: Symplectic embeddings

 \subsection{Proof of Theorem \ref{t:anything}}

-In this subsection we first give another proof of Theorem \ref{t:main} for the ball as domain, that does not use a singular polarization but Biran's smooth polarization.
+In this subsection we first give another proof of Theorem \ref{t:main} for the ball as domain, that does not use a singular polarisation but Biran's smooth polarisation.
 We then use this result to prove Theorem~\ref{t:anything}.
-We start with a lemma that is useful if the polarization of the source is smooth.